Covid shadow hangs over WHO international meet - RFI

 - Pushed to the brink -

-On the agenda is discussion of major proposed reforms of the UN health agency, pushed to the brink by Covid.
+On the agenda is discussion of major proposed reforms of the UN health agency, which has been pushed to the brink by Covid.

 "The past year has been the most testing in our organisation's history," Tedros acknowledged.

-A highlight of this year's WHA will come on Tuesday when ministers and diplomats discuss the findings of three separate independent panels that have assessed different aspects of the global pandemic response.
+A highlight of this year's WHA will come on Tuesday when ministers and diplomats discuss the findings of three separate independent panels that assessed aspects of the global pandemic response.

 Finding that countries and institutions had been woefully unprepared to deal with the crisis, the experts argued for a total overhaul of the global alarm system.